efriman/snp2fasta/README.md

 `snp2fasta input_table.txt --flank 5 --fasta reference_genome.fa --outname test`

 By default, character "-" is treated as deletion.
-Can be changed with `--ignore_char`
+Can be changed with `--ignore_char` By default, both ends of ref and alt are trimmed for insertions so that the length does not exceed 2*flank.
+Can be unset with `--no_trim`

 ## Example inputs and output
 input_table.bed